The ASTC or CAST or unit circle method for finding two angles having a given sin, cos or tan

 of the diagram to get the second angle, θ2 .

-CAST diagrams for the sin function
+CAST diagrams for the sine function

 (see instructions)

-CAST diagrams for the cos function
+CAST diagrams for the cosine function

 (see instructions)

-CAST diagrams for the tan function
+CAST diagrams for the tangent function

 (see instructions)